Victim of the New Disease: Release and promotion

+Five days following his death, two more singles, "Everything’s Wrong" and "Wasteland", were released on October 12.
+Victim of the New Disease was officially released on November 9, 2018 and sold over 5,300 copies in the United States in its first week of release to land at position No. 154 on Billboard 200 chart.
+Internationally, it reached number 47 on the Australian Digital Albums chart.

+Following the album's release, All That Remains supported it with a December 2018 European tour alongside Sevendust, marking their first ever tour without Herbert, with Jason Richardson being picked as his successor.
+The band continued support the album into 2019 with a co-headlining U.S. tour with Attila from February to April, followed by a spring headline tour featuring Unearth from May to June, and a fall co-headlining run with Lacuna Coil from September to October.

 Reception

 Victim of the New Disease has received critical acclaim from music critics, with praise being directed at a perceived return to creative and musical form as well as the return to All That Remains' heavier metalcore sound, which had largely been absent in recent material from the band in favor of a more melodic heavy metal and hard rock sound.

-In a positive review for Exclaim! magazine, author Max Morin wrote "To say All That Remains are returning to their roots would oversimplify things.
+In a positive review for Exclaim! magazine, author Max Morin gave the album nine out of ten stars, writing "To say All That Remains are returning to their roots would oversimplify things.
 They have returned, but much smarter and more experienced — it's given their old formula new life.
-Victim of the New Disease has jerked All That Remains out of a decade long lull" and gave the album nine out of ten stars.
-In another positive review Heavy Magazine wrote “The production is excellent and well balanced.
+Victim of the New Disease has jerked All That Remains out of a decade long lull".
+In another positive review, Heavy Magazine wrote “The production is excellent and well balanced.
 There are lots of great riffs and enjoyable solos, all with that heavy crunch to the tone.
-There are just some fantastic heavy tracks that are great to get you headbanging away.
+There are just some fantastic heavy tracks that are great to get you headbanging away."
 Timothy Janssen of Grimmgent stated “It’s mostly heavy and it feels like a true All That Remains album.”
+Metal Injection gave the album a near perfect score, stating "While they’ve never totally forsaken metal on a record, it hasn’t ruled in the majority for quite a while.
+Until now, that is.
+Fans that have been begging for 'old' All That Remains can rest assured.
+This is what you’ve been waiting for."
+Similarly, Adam of Metal Hammer wrote "Victim Of The New Disease was promised to be a much heavier experience, and the band certainly deliver on the bludgeoning percussion and frantic picking of opener Fuck Love, resurrecting a sound and attitude All That Remains had seemed to have consigned to history years ago."